ubiqsecurity/ubiq-fpe-go/README.md

 by the library and must be done prior to calling the encrypt and after calling the decrypt functions.

-A radix of up to 36 is supported, and the alphabet for a radix of 36 is "0123456789abcdefghijklmnopqrstuvwxyz".
+By default, a radix of up to 36 is supported, and the alphabet for a radix of 36 is "0123456789abcdefghijklmnopqrstuvwxyz".
+However, he interfaces allow the caller to specify a custom alphabet that differs from the default.
+Using a custom alphabet, radixes up to the number of characters in the alphabet can be supported.
+Note that custom alphabets must not contain duplicate characters.

 ### Tweaks